 So the FUT (follicular unit transplantation technique) may be the preferred option.
 Maybe you would consider the following points:

 - First of all, only a qualified surgeon may undertake the FUT procedure.
 Any qualified Doctor (GP for instance) may practice the FUE procedure.

 - Secondly, some clinics would “take the chance” knowing that you would have signed to say you are aware that they grafts may not grow.

 - Thirdly, if you have perhaps a small procedure requiring let’s say 600 grafts.
-How would you feel if they took 3000 grafts with only 600 that were not destroyed?
+How would you feel if they took 1500 grafts with only 600 that were not destroyed?
 Luckily most clinics would steer clear of attempting afro cases using the FUE procedure if there was any risk of mass trans section.
 In my view along with the surgeons that work at the Holborn Clinic FUE in afro, cases should only be attempted where there is little risk trans section.
 If we can be sure of this then the FUE procedure

 So let’s take you through the FUT procedure from start to finish.
 I must warn you that I have included every part of the Afro Hair surgery and there may be some images containing blood and some videos of the skin being opened.
 My apologies if this in any way upsets you but I feel it is important to know what actually happens.

 Finally, don’t forget this is a minor cosmetic procedure under local anaesthetic.
 You are fully awake but you will be positioned in a relaxed position and you won’t see any of the gory details.

 Let’s Get Started